 For more information please visit the project's website at http://www.plaid-h2020.eu/

 See PLAID video presentation at https://www.youtube.com/channel/UCdigVLNjyy5YrAdHl5G2frA (available also in Latvian: https://www.youtube.com/watch?v=EW8OIPCYCGI)

 A blog entry by BSC: http://www.plaid-h2020.eu/blogs/what-makes-successful-demonstration

 Publication building on the project's conceptual framework: Adamsone-Fiskovica, A., Tisenkopfs, T., Grivins, M. (2017) Formats, outcomes and impacts of knowledge exchange in demonstration activities.
 In: Proceedings of the XXVII European Society for Rural Sociology congress “Uneven processes of Rural Change: On Diversity, Knowledge and Justice”, pp. 160-161.
 Institute of Sociology, Jagiellonian University.

-Practice abstracts prodoced in the project are available here: https://ec.europa.eu/eip/agriculture/en/find-connect/projects/peer-peer-learningaccessing-innovation-through (practice abstracts No.2 and No.5 produced by BSC are also available in Latvian).
+Practice abstracts prodoced in the project: https://ec.europa.eu/eip/agriculture/en/find-connect/projects/peer-peer-learningaccessing-innovation-through (practice abstracts No.2 and No.5 produced by BSC are also available in Latvian).

 BSC poster on agricultural demonstrations in Latvia: https://www.plaid-h2020.eu/sites/www.plaid-h2020.eu/files/minutes/Poster_LATVIA_final.pdf